-• Adaptation: This field is only present if Type is not set to Session Manager the entity.
+• Adaptation: This field is only present if Type is not set to Session Manager applied to the entity.

-If Adaptations are created, here is where they are applied to defined in Section 6.3.
+If Adaptations were to be created, here is where they would be defined in Section 6.3.

 • Location: Select the location that applies to the SIP Entity being created,